AudioMNIST: Exploring Explainable Artificial Intelligence for Audio Analysis on a Simple Benchmark: Results

+In this section, we implement both a CNN trained on (two-dimensional) spectrogram representations of the audio recordings as well as a CNN for (one-dimensional) raw waveform representations.

+\paragraph{Classification based on spectrograms} First, we train a CNN model on the spectrogram representation of the recordings.
+Its architecture is based on AlexNet \cite{NIPS2012_4824} without normalization layers.

-Prior to the frequency transformation, recordings were downsampled to 8kHz and zero-padded to get an 8000-dimensional vector per recording.
-During zero-padding the data was augmented by placing the signal at random positions within the vector.
-The short-time Fourier transform (samples per segment = 455, overlap = 420, Hann window) was applied to the augmented signals to acquire spectrogram representations of size $228\times230$ (frequency$\times$time).
-Spectrograms were cropped to a size of $227\times227$ by discarding the highest frequency bin and the last three time segments.
-The amplitude of the cropped spectrograms was converted to decibels and used as input to the network.
+To obtain the spectrograms from the audio recordings, first we downsample them to 8kHz and zero-padded to get an 8000-dimensional vector per recording.
+During zero-padding we augment the data by placing the signal at random positions within the vector.
+Then, we apply a short-time Fourier transform in \Eqref{eq:stdft} using a Hann window of width 455 and with 420 time points overlap to the signal.
+This results in spectrogram representations of size $228\times230$ (frequency$\times$time).
+Next, the spectrograms are cropped to a size of $227\times227$ by discarding the highest frequency bin and the last three time segments.
+Finally, we convert the amplitude of the cropped spectrograms to decibels and use them as input to the model.

-The neural network architecture for spectrogram classification was based on the AlexNet \cite{NIPS2012_4824} implementation as provided in Caffe \cite{jia2014caffe} with the modification that all normalization layers were removed.
-Additionally the number of input channels was adapted to 1 and the dimensions of fully-connected layers were changed to 1024, 1024 and 10 (digit classification) or 2 (gender classification).

-For digit classification, the dataset was divided by speaker into five disjoint splits each containing data of 12 speakers, i.e., 6000 spectrograms per split.
-In a five-fold cross-validation, three of the splits were merged to a training set while the other two splits respectively served as validation and test set.
-In a final, fold-dependent preprocessing step the element-wise mean of the training set was subtracted from all spectrograms.
-The model was trained with stochastic gradient descent for 10000 epochs at a batchsize of 100 spectrograms.
-The initial learning rate of 0.001 was reduced by a factor of 0.5 every 2500 epochs, momentum was kept constant at 0.9 throughout training and gradients were clipped at a magnitude of 5.

-For gender classification, the dataset was reduced to the 12 female speakers and 12 randomly selected male speakers.
-These 24 speakers were divided by speaker into four disjoint splits each containing data from three female and three male speakers, i.e., 3000 spectrograms per split.
-In a four-fold cross-validation, two of the splits were merged to a training set while the other two splits served as validation and test set.
-All other preprocessing steps and network training parameters were identical to the task of digit classification.